 You're stuck.

-Talk to someone who's seen this before.
+You need to talk to someone who's seen this before.

 Bring your specific problem.
 Get a specific answer.
+In real time, with people who get it.

 Sound Familiar?